psdkumar/erp_auto_login/README.md

 # erp_auto_login
-Auto Logging in ERP, IIT Kharagpur
+Auto Login in ERP, IIT Kharagpur

+## Requirements :
+1. Python 2.7 or higher
+2. Selenium Package
+Install selenium by using the following command in terminal.
+#### > pip install selenium